PhoenixWhitefire/PhoenixEngine/README.md

 * Execute [*Luau*](https://github.com/luau-lang/luau/) scripts w/ per-frame callbacks
 * Load/Save Scenes
 * Do simple physics (dynamics and collisions w/ friction with AABBs, also has Raycasting for Scripts)
-* Do some simple, color-only post-processing (HDR, Tonemapping, and really weird Bloom, but a kinda nice blur vignette)
+* Do some simple, color-only post-processing (really weird Bloom, but a kinda nice blur vignette)

 Developed on Windows with Visual Studio Community 2022.
 Not tested on other platforms, however there shouldn't be anything *too* incompatible, all libraries used are explicitly cross-platform.